KalpanaGaunolla/HeartDiseasePrediction/README.md

 In this repository, we will learn step by step guide to create **Heart disease prediction** using Machine Learning by using Logistic Regression Algorithm and deploy it on Heroku with Flask

 ### Motivation
 Heart disease is one of the biggest challenge globally in the healthcare industry.
-Cardiac arrest causes due to various factors such as obesity, high blood pressure, genetics, age, smoking, stress, family history etc. We can increase the survival rate of a person, through early detection, better treatement during the right time.
-Considering various factors with available data we will predict chance of heart attack with the help of Machine Learning Algorithm.
+Cardiac arrest causes due to various factors such as obesity, high blood pressure, genetics, age, smoking, stress, family history etc. We can increase the survival rate of a person, through early detection, better treatment during the right time.
+Considering various factors with available data we can predict chance of heart attack with the help of Machine Learning Algorithm.

 ### Installation
 Entire code is written in Python 3.9.
 If you don't have python installed on your system, click here https://www.python.org/downloads/ to install.
 To download all the packages used in the project, type the below command.